gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 - configure and start a new simulation with `sbt Gatling/enterpriseStart`, you will be prompted to choose all required options.
 This will also print the simulationId of the newly configured simulation.
-- run the simulation again with `sbt console Gatling/enterpriseStart -Dgatling.enterprise.simulationId=<YOUR_SIMULATION_ID>`.
+- run the simulation again with `sbt Gatling/enterpriseStart -Dgatling.enterprise.simulationId=<YOUR_SIMULATION_ID>`.
+- run the simulation and wait for the end of the run (will regularly print out progress information, and exit with an error code if the simulation fails) with `sbt Gatling/enterpriseStart -Dgatling.enterprise.simulationId=<YOUR_SIMULATION_ID> -Dgatling.enterprise.waitForRunEnd=true`.

 List of configurations used by this task: